 •appeal to the Federal Court.

 The Federal Circuit Court also has jurisdiction to review some administrative decisions, such as those of the ATO.
-An objection will generally be heard by the Taxation and Commercial Division of the AAT.
+An objection will generally be heard by the Taxation and Commercial Division of the AAT (the Small Taxation Claims Tribunal ceased to exist on 1 July 2015).

 There are fees and charges payable to courts and tribunals when you apply to have a decision of the ATO reviewed.
-While the Small Taxation Claims Tribunal (STCT) no longer exists from 1 July 2015 (applications that were in the STCT are now dealt with in the AAT’s Taxation and Commercial Division), if the amount of tax being disputed is less than $5,000, a lower application fee of $85 is payable.
+If the amount of tax being disputed is less than $5,000 – or if the tax officer has refused to extend the time for you to lodge a taxation objection, or refused your request to be released from paying a debt regardless of the amount involved – a lower application fee of $87 is payable.
+For most other applications, the standard application fee is $884 (as of 1 July 2016).
 Details of the other fees and charges can be found on the website of the particular court or tribunal (the AAT: www.aat.gov.au; the Federal Court: www.fedcourt.gov.au).

 If your argument with the ATO is one of fact, it is probably preferable to have the matter heard by the AAT.
 Proceedings are relatively informal and the AAT is not bound by the strict rules of evidence that apply in courts.
 Further, if you are unsuccessful, you will generally not have to pay legal costs, although you will have to pay your own legal costs.
 The AAT has wider power than a court to review the exercise of the ATO’s discretions.
 Hearings are conducted in private, your identity will not be published and, if you wish, you may be represented by lawyers or others.